nickbearman/intro-qgis-spatial-data/README.md

 Material for 1 day course on Using GIS and Understanding and Presenting Spatial Data.

-The material for this workshop is avaliable here:
+The material for this workshop is available here:

 - [The PDF file for Practical 1 (PDF, 1.0MB)](https://github.com/nickbearman/intro-qgis-spatial-data/releases/download/5.0/Practical-1.pdf)
 - [The data used for Practical 1 (Zip, 3.5MB)](https://github.com/nickbearman/intro-qgis-spatial-data/blob/master/practicals/prac1.zip?raw=true)